youennf/draft-ietf-avtcore-rtp-sframe/draft-thatcher-avtcore-rtp-sframe.md

 1. The fragments of a given media frame ID are grouped together in order of fragment index and concatenated together, resulting in a media frame encrypted by SFrame.

-2. The media frame is decrypted using SFrame, resulting in a big codec-specific RTP payload.
+2. The media frame is decrypted using SFrame, resulting in a media-format-specific RTP payload.

-3. The big codec-specific RTP payload is combined with the RTP headers of the RTP packet with fragment index 0, resulting in a big media-format-specific RTP packet.
+3. The media-format-specific RTP payload is combined with the RTP headers of the RTP packet with fragment index 0, resulting in a media-format-specific RTP packet.
-   The "media PT" from the SFrame RTP payload header is used as the payload type of the result.
+   The "media PT" from the SFrame RTP payload header is used as the payload type of the media-format-specific RTP packet.

-4. The big media-format-specific RTP packet is passed in a codec-specific RTP depacetizer, resulting in a media frame.
+4. The media-format-specific RTP packet is passed into a media-format-specific RTP depacketizer, resulting in a media frame.

 # SFrame payload type negotiation